ibm-cloud-architecture/denim-compute/book/docs/design/decisions.md

 ## Rule projects

 The rule projects are organized as a decision service in a standard fashion, placing the BOM in a separate project that is referenced by the individual rule projects.

-Each
+Each rule project depending directly on the BOM project is directly associated with a specific decision operation.

+The `claim-processing` main project does not contain any rule artifact and is mainly used to define the decision operations and the deployment configuration that will allow the rulesets deployment to the Rule Execution Server.

 ![Rule projects](images/odm-projects-organization.png "Rule projects")